 Case studies are a very effective form of digital marketing.
 According to a report from the Content Marketing Institute, 73 percent of B2B organizations that engage in content marketing also use case studies in their content marketing mix.
 People trust the opinions of people like them, and thus case studies with quotes and easily scannable results can be a great way to get new customers.
-Case studies can be long and journalistic like this example from MailChimp:
+Case studies as copywriter portfolio samples can be long and journalistic like this example from MailChimp:

 USE CASE STUDIES